-In my opinion saddle time is the most important thing for a child to learn.
-We try to foster a fun atmosphere that the kids enjoy.
-I find it difficult to mix fun and learning in a short lesson.
-I like to give children time to enjoy the experience and let the learning sink in.
-A lot of parents tell me they have a hard time getting their kids to ride at home, but they will spend hours every day at my barn.
-I think for the kids the group riding adds to the enjoyment.
-New kids here are greeted by the fellow kids introducing themselves and asking their name and offering assistance.
+New students are greeted by fellow students introducing themselves and offering assistance.
 I also have a wonderful group of parents that will greet the new kids and parents as well.
-This is a non-pretentious barn with no whining and no snootiness rules.
+This is a non-pretentious barn with a "no whining" and "no snootiness" rule.
 My motto is unconditional acceptance, NO excuses!
 We’re here to ride!
 Part of the lessons include all aspects of care for the horses.
 After the kids’ safety, the care for the horses is number one.
-I feel all riders should learn proper care for the horses so at this barn everyone helps.
+I feel all riders should learn proper care for the horses, so at this barn everyone helps.

 Lessons and Beyond